Plague and Other Yersinia Infections

 More recently, plague has occurred sporadically or in limited outbreaks.

-In the US, the last urban outbreak of rat-associated plague occurred in Los Angeles in 1924 to 1925.
-Since that time, > 90% of human plague in the US has occurred in rural or semirural areas of the Southwest, especially New Mexico, Arizona, California, and Colorado.
+In the United States, the last urban outbreak of rat-associated plague occurred in Los Angeles in 1924 to 1925.
+Since that time, > 90% of human plague in the United States has occurred in rural or semirural areas of the Southwest, especially New Mexico, Arizona, California, and Colorado.

 Worldwide, most cases since the 1990s have occurred in Africa; the Democratic Republic of Congo and Madagascar are most endemic.
 Peru is also one of the most endemic countries.
-In the last 20 years, almost all of the cases occurred among people living in small towns and villages or agricultural areas rather than in larger towns and cities.
+Over the past several years, almost all of the cases occurred among people living in small towns and villages or agricultural areas rather than in larger towns and cities.

 Transmission